-The Poetry page on Teaching Resources offers a variety of materials for teaching poetry.
-Here you'll find graphic organizers and other resources to assist you and your students in exploring the power of poetry.
+The poetry page on Teaching Resources offers a variety of materials for teaching poetry.
+Here you'll find graphic organizers and other resources to explore the power of poetry.
 The free items are activities I have created for my classroom and most don't include directions.
 However, my poetry products do include complete directions, printables, and examples.
-Enjoy the resources!

 If you have problems viewing or printing the files below, please read the Helpful Hints on my Adobe Acrobat Reader Help Page.

 Poetry Matters is the most amazing book!
 Whether you love teaching poetry or the subject makes you feel a little uncomfortable, you need this book!
 Buy it and read it yourself before you use it with your students, and it will change the way you think about poetry.
 This is the second year I've used the book with students, and I had the same results both years.
 Ralph Fletcher speaks to young writers in this book and gets to the heart of what's important in writing poetry.
 When I read it aloud, my students are captivated by his words, and after just a few chapters they are writing very powerful poems on their own.
 Some students are finding their voice in writing for the first time this year . . . because poets can break the rules, kids who normally have trouble writing seem to excel in writing free verse.

 Kristine O'Connell George is another favorite children's author and poet.
 She writes simple yet beautiful poems that reach out to kids and connect with them.
 I loved using them as models for poetry writing in the classroom.
 The books below are some of my favorites from Kristine.
 Click each title to find it on Amazon.com.
 You can also visit the Kristine O'Connell George website to find teaching guides and free resources to go with these books.

 |Poetry Lessons to Meet Common Core State Standards